mehulagg/gitlab_test/doc/development/fe_guide/style/vue.md

 ## Linting

 We default to [eslint-vue-plugin](https://github.com/vuejs/eslint-plugin-vue), with the `plugin:vue/recommended`.
-Please check this [rules](https://github.com/vuejs/eslint-plugin-vue#bulb-rules) for more documentation.
+Please check these [rules](https://github.com/vuejs/eslint-plugin-vue#bulb-rules) for more information.

 ## Basic Rules